its-acarn/pda_testing_task/testing_task_1.md

    total
    for card in cards:
      total += card.value
-     return "You have a total of" + total
+     return "You have a total of" + total #indentation here won't run correctly.
+It will only go through for loop once.

 ```